Linda McMahon 2010 United States Senate campaign: Lance Cade's death

-The death at age 29 from heart failure of former WWE wrestler, Lance Cade, in August 2010 renewed controversy over WWE.
+In August 2010, former WWE wrestler Lance Cade died from heart failure at the age of 29, renewing controversy over WWE.
 Cade had abused painkillers and steroids during his career in WWE.
 When a reporter asked her about Cade, McMahon replied the WWE had no more ability to prevent his death "than a studio could have prevented Heath Ledger's death".
 She also told the Connecticut Post "I may have met him once".
 Cade's father disputed McMahon's assertion of so distant a connection, and her remarks prompted former WWE wrestler Christopher Nowinski to speak out against McMahon and the WWE.
 He alleged that the abuse of steroids and painkillers was encouraged and rewarded by the company, saying McMahon was "just kicking dirt on the guy's grave."
-He also related a conversation he'd had with Cade in which Cade expressed a desire to stop using steroids, but said, "the pressure is to use them, because the WWE rewards the guys who use them."
+He also related a conversation he had with Cade in which Cade expressed a desire to stop using steroids, but said, "the pressure is to use them, because the WWE rewards the guys who use them."

 WWE quickly responded to Nowinski's accusations, saying, "It is very dubious that he ever had a conversation with Lance Cade much less Lance Cade confiding to a total stranger that he used painkillers and steroids."
-The company also sought to discredit Nowinski by claiming that he had failed to disclose that he'd suffered previous concussions before signing his contract with WWE, as was required.
+The company also sought to discredit Nowinski by claiming that he had failed to disclose that he had suffered previous concussions before signing his contract with WWE, as was required.
 They further disputed his claims as to the number of days wrestlers worked, on average, and observed that despite Nowinski's renown in the area of CTE, a form of brain injury resulting from repeated concussions, he is not an expert in matters relating to steroids or pain killers.
 The charge that Nowinski was a "stranger" to Cade was refuted by Nowinski: He and Lance Cade had been tag team partners during 2002–2003, and co-workers until 2007.